 Visitors can discover how produce makes it from Quincy's valley to their grocery stores by attending the Farmer-Consumer Awareness Day held the 2nd Saturday in September each year.
-Quincy Valley is truly a land of "Opportunities Unlimited".
+This proves that Quincy Valley is truly the land of "Opportunities Unlimited".